python-kurs/exercise-0-goergen95/README.md

 1) Clone this repository to your local machine
 2) Edit this file (README.md) and write a nice little poem below these instructions.
 3) Commit your changes and push them to github.
+Ein Schuh!
+Ein Schuh!
+Ein Königreich für einen schuh!